sagrawal31/bootstrap-angular-validation/README.md

 [jQuery like validation](https://jqueryvalidation.org/documentation/)(of course without the jQuery) and using the Bootstrap's [form validation classes](http://getbootstrap.com/css/#forms-control-validation).

+## Compatibility

+Minimum AngularJS version required: **1.3.0**.
+If you are using an older version of AngularJS, please use the version `0.0.1` of this library but that have some known bugs which are fixed in newer versions.

 ## Features

 **A few things to look out for when playing around**